roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

     }
     ```

-    Replace the value of `mybackups` with the name of the OSS bucket that you created.
+    Replace the value of `mybackups` with the name of the OSS bucket that you have created.

 2. Grant permissions to the Resource Access Management \(RAM\) role of the managed Kubernetes cluster.